petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 ![Final state of GithubActors hierarchy after lesson 1](images/unit3-lesson1-final-actor-hierarchy.png)

-Now we have 3 separate `GithubCoordinatorActor` instances who are all available for GitHub repository analysis jobs.
+Now we have 3 separate `GithubCoordinatorActor` instances that are all available for GitHub repository analysis jobs.

 ## Great job!